 In the initial stage, breast cancer shows no symptoms.
 A palpable mass, change in skin colour, infiltration or discharge may later appear.
-If a woman does not pay attention to the aforementioned symptoms, then she may show signs of advanced disease, such as redbreast (inflammatory cancer), bone pain, and large swelling.
+If a woman does not pay attention to the aforementioned symptoms, then she may show signs of advanced disease, such as red breast (inflammatory cancer), bone pain, and large swelling.
 The diagnosis of breast cancer in the first stage or even in a pre-cancerous stage is much more due to the awareness of women regarding the preventive control of the breasts with clinical palpation by a doctor, mammography and ultrasound, as well as with self-palpation.
-Once a suspicious tumour is found, the diagnosis is made by taking material from the tumour for microscopic examination [31, 41].
+Once a suspicious tumour is found, the diagnosis is made by taking material from the tumour for microscopic examination [41, 52].

 In the second half of the 20th century and up to today, there have been rapid developments in the knowledge and treatment of breast cancer.
 The introduction of screening healthy women with mammography dramatically changes the profile of the disease and its outcome.
 New technologies are being added to breast cancer imaging and diagnosis.
 The discovery of more and more biomarkers decodes the heterogeneity of breast cancer, which is now classified into different groups with different prognostic models and methods.
-Finally, October 25 is a day that concerns all women, since it is dedicated to their fight against breast cancer [25, 20, 4].
+Finally, October 25 is a day that concerns all women, since it is dedicated to their fight against breast cancer [4, 26, 33].

-Machine learning has played an important role in the medical field as it contributes to the early prediction of various diseases complications, such as diabetes (as classification [14] or regression task for continuous glucose prediction [11]), cholesterol [21], hypertension [12], chronic obstructive pulmonary disease [10], covid-19 [18], stroke [17], chronic kidney disease [16], cardiovascular diseases [19], lung cancer [15], and metabolic syndrome [13] etc.
+Machine learning has played an important role in the medical field as it contributes to the early prediction of various diseases complications, such as diabetes (as classification [18,28] or regression task for continuous glucose prediction [6,12]), cholesterol [20,27], hypertension [14,16], chronic obstructive pulmonary disease [11], covid-19 [23], stroke [22], chronic kidney disease [21], cardiovascular diseases [13,24,51], sleep disorders [36,37], lung cancer [19], liver disease [25], and metabolic syndrome [15] etc.

 In this research work, we relied on anthropometric data and biochemical indices, which can be collected in routine blood analyses to predict the occurrence of breast cancer.
 The main contribution of this study lies in the selected models for evaluation.
 Ensemble machine learning models were assessed based on several predictors that can potentially be used as breast cancer biomarkers.
-Moreover, from a methodological perspective, before the models' evaluation, we employed SMOTE to render the dataset balanced which, as will be verified in the experiments, favoured the classifiers' performance.
+Moreover, from a methodological perspective, before the models' evaluation, we employed the SMOTE [10] technique to render the dataset balanced which, as will be verified in the experiments, favoured the classifiers' performance.
 Finally, comparing our outcomes with the ones derived from a previous study in the same dataset, it is shown that ensemble methods constitute an alternative and highly efficient solution for breast cancer prediction.

 The remainder of the paper is organized as follows.
-In Section 2, a description of the adopted methodology is outlined.
-Furthermore, in Section 3, we discuss related works on the topic under consideration and note the research results.
-Finally, conclusions and future directions are presented in Section 4.
+In Sect.
+2, a description of the adopted methodology is outlined.
+Furthermore, in Sect.
+3, we discuss related works on the topic under consideration and note the research results.
+Finally, conclusions and future directions are presented in Sect.
+4.